justeslam/offsec2/notes/windows_enumeration.md

     • Use the tasklist /m wlbsctrl.dll command to list all processes using the
       wlbsctrl.dll file.
  2 Find Service Names:
-    • For each process identified, use sc query ex type= service state= all |
+    • For each process identified, use sc query type= service state= all |
       find /i "PROCESS_NAME" to find the corresponding service name, replacing
       PROCESS_NAME with the actual process name.
  3 Restart Services: